 42. Parish and Community Councils are not subject to the jurisdiction of the Local Ombudsman.
 There is, therefore, no outside body that can adjudicate on complaints about the procedures of a Local Council if the law has not been broken.
 It is, however, important for the good name of the Council that complaints be handled properly and fairly.
-The National Association has therefore published Legal Topic Note 56 - Code of Practice in Handling
+The National Association has therefore published Legal Topic Note 56 - Code of Practice in Handling Complaints, which recommends a standard and formal procedure to all Councils.
+In light of the Local

-Complaints, which recommends a standard and formal procedure to all Councils.
-In light of the Local Government Act 2000, Councils are recommended to agree, with their Standards Committee, a form of complaint procedure for matters falling outside the jurisdiction of the Standards Board.
+Government Act 2000, Councils are recommended to agree, with their Standards Committee, a form of complaint procedure for matters falling outside their jurisdiction.